Rafael-Santamaria-Ortega/Rafael-Santamaria-Ortega.github.io/encrypt_python.md

 )
 ```

 This code snippet converts the private key to a byte format suitable for saving to a file.
-The encoding is set to PEM, a Base64 encoded format commonly used for cryptographic keys, and no encryption is applied.
+The encoding is set to PEM, a `Base64` encoded format commonly used for `cryptographic keys`, and no encryption is applied.

 ```python
 with open("priv.pem", 'wb') as priv_pem_file:
     priv_pem_file.write(priv_pem)
 ```

-This snippet opens a new file, priv.pem, in binary write mode and saves the serialized private key to this file.
+This snippet opens a new file, `priv.pem`, in binary write mode and saves the serialized private key to this file.

 ```python
 public_key = private_key.public_key()
 ```

-This snippet derives the public key from the generated private key.
+This snippet derives the `public key` from the generated `private key`.

 ```python
 pub_pem = public_key.public_bytes(